yartsun/vue-brouter/docs/guide/README.md

 // Now the app has started!
 ```

-By injecting the router, we get access to it as `this.$router` as well as the current route as `this.$route` inside of any component:
+By injecting the router, we get access to it as `this.$bRouter` as well as the current route as `this.$bRoute` inside of any component:

 ```js
 // Home.vue